Dasharo/docs/README.md

 It is crucial at this point to verify that the pages you have changed render correctly as HTML in local preview.

+If you want to use a browser for a live preview while you keep making changes, consider adding `--dirty` flag to `mkdocs serve` command.
+It limits automatic regeneration to only changed files and makes browser updates much faster.

 ### Broken links checker

 Currently we are using [lychee](https://github.com/lycheeverse/lychee) a fast,